MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 ## Extensions

 You may have used extensions to the DevTools to help you diagnose and debug issues when building your websites or apps.
-You may acquire extensions for Microsoft Edge from the [Microsoft Edge Addons][MicrosoftEdgeAddonsExtensions] page.
-From the [Microsoft Edge Addons][MicrosoftEdgeAddonsExtensions] page, you may browse DevTools extensions from the **Developer tools** category or search for a specific extension.
+You may acquire extensions for Microsoft Edge from the [Microsoft Edge Add-ons][MicrosoftEdgeAddonsExtensions] page.
+From the [Microsoft Edge Add-ons][MicrosoftEdgeAddonsExtensions] page, you may browse DevTools extensions from the **Developer tools** category or search for a specific extension.

 You may also add extensions from the [Chrome Web Store][GoogleChromeWebstoreExtensions].